How to Recognize Spiritual Weeds in Your Life

 I had to wait until they grew before I could tell what they were.
 By the time I figured out which plants were weeds, they had overrun my garden.

-The spiritual weeds in our lives are similar (we all have them.)
-We don’t always recognize them as weeds.
 They pop up and before we know it, they’re choking the life out of the things we want to flourish.
 They also crowd out the space we need to grow our spiritual fruit.

 The Bible tells us several actions/attitudes that are classified as “weeds”- those stumbling blocks, traps, and temptations of our sinful human nature.